-This web site is intended for persons who believe in, and are already familar with the history, facts and general story of Johann Earnst Elias Bessler.
-This web site is an advanced course of study in the works of Bessler and as such I have dubbed it Bessler 401 because this is not the place to start learning.
+This web site is intended for persons who believe in, and are already familiar with the history, facts and general story of Johann Earnst Elias Bessler.
+A very thorough and condensed source of background information for this subject can be found at www.orffyre.com.

 I am putting my research on the web because I would rather pass on discoveries than carry them to the grave like Bessler did.
 Subjects of this kind of importance should not be relegated to a few independent souls working behind closed doors.
 Only by getting the accumulated information out to everyone will the solution be discovered.